Sasha Cohen: Return to competition

-Cohen announced on May 6, 2009 that she planned to make a comeback for the 2010 Winter Olympics.
+Cohen announced on May 6, 2009, that she planned to make a comeback for the 2010 Winter Olympics.
 She said she would train with Rafael Arutyunyan.
 Cohen received invitations to compete in the 2009 Trophée Eric Bompard and in the 2009 Skate America in the 2009–10 Grand Prix series but withdrew from both due to tendinitis in her right calf.
 In November 2009, she changed coaches to John Nicks, who worked closer to where she lived.

 On January 21, 2010, Cohen competed for the first time in four years at the 2010 U.S. Championships in Spokane, Washington.
 She debuted her program to España cañí, and skated a strong performance landing a triple lutz-double toe, a triple flip, a double Axel, along with her signature spiral sequence and spins earning 69.63 points putting her in second place, just 0.43 from first-place finisher Mirai Nagasu.
-However, in her free skate, set to Moonlight Sonata, she fell on a triple flip and had two-footed landings on a number of other jumps.
-Cohen finished fourth in the championships, behind Rachael Flatt, Mirai Nagasu and Ashley Wagner, and was not selected for the Olympic team; however, was appointed as second alternate to the 2010 U.S. Olympic team and the 2010 World Championship team.
+In her free skate, set to Moonlight Sonata, she fell on a triple flip and had two-footed landings on a number of other jumps.
+She finished fourth in the championships, behind Rachael Flatt, Mirai Nagasu and Ashley Wagner, and was not selected for the Olympic team, rather appointed as second alternate to the 2010 U.S. Olympic team and the 2010 World Championship team.
 She retired from figure skating in 2010.

-Post-2010
+Halls of Fame

 In 2015, Cohen was inducted into the Southern California Jewish Sports Hall of Fame.
-On December 15, 2015, U.S. Figure Skating announced Cohen would be a member of the U.S. Figure Skating Hall of Fame Class of 2016.
-The induction ceremony was held on January 22, 2016 at the 2016 U.S. Figure Skating Championships.
+The next January 22, U.S. Figure Skating made her part of the U.S. Figure Skating Hall of Fame Class of 2016.

 Skating trademarks

-Cohen is the first skater to receive +3s for spirals under the International Skating Union Judging System (IJS) for "Grade of Execution (GOE)", and was also the first female to break the +130 barrier on a free skate under the IJS.
-At the beginning of her senior career she was labeled as one in the generation of "Baby Ballerinas" (alongside Naomi Nari Nam) due to her body lines and the ability to point her toes during difficult skating maneuvers such as triple jumps, spiral sequences and footwork.
-She is known for her 180º arabesque penchée spiral and Charlotte spiral, as well as the variety of positions in her spins.
-She popularized the I-spin position, which is sometimes informally referred to as the "Sasha spin", due to her exceptional execution of the move.
+Cohen is the first skater to receive +3s for spirals under the International Skating Union Judging System (IJS) for "Grade of Execution (GOE)", and was also the first female skater to break the +130 barrier on a free skate under the IJS.
+According to figure skating historian James R. Hines, Cohen's "potential as a talented, artistic, and extremely flexible skater was never completely realized owing to her inability to present two clean programs in the same competition, especially in world and Olympic competition".